NitikaDevgan/NitikaDevgan/README.md

 👀 My hobbies include listening to music, and playing badminton and chess.

-🌱 I recently completed my MCA at Banarsidas Chandiwala Institute of Information Technology and my BSc in Computer Science (Hons) from Delhi University.
+🌱 I completed my MCA at Banarsidas Chandiwala Institute of Information Technology and my BSc in Computer Science (Hons) from Delhi University.

 💻 I’m currently working as a Frontend Developer at GNA Energy Private Ltd., where I focus on creating engaging user interfaces and scalable web applications.